 In case of an emergency, flag a marshal, student usher or a university police officer and proceed to the nearest exit in an orderly manner.

-Flowers and Commencement-related items will be available for purchase on the second floor of the Park Center outside Corey Gymnasium prior to and during the cermeony.
+Flowers and Commencement-related items will be available for purchase on the second floor of the Park Center outside Corey Gymnasium prior to and during the ceremony.
 Flower arrangements include bouquets of half dozen and full dozen roses, as well as open presentation.
-Cameras, batteries, diploma frames, class rings, watercolor prints of the campus and other Commencement gift items will be available as well.
-The College Store, located in Neubig Hall, will also be open for additional purchases from until 7:00 p.m.
+A wide variety of commencement gifts including diploma frames will be available as well.
+The College Store, located in Neubig Hall, will also be open for additional purchases.

 Faculty and staff marshals, student ushers and university police officers are available at all times for assistance and information.
 Faculty and staff marshals will be wearing Commencement regalia, the student ushers will be in polo shirts and khaki pants, and University Police officers will be in full uniform.

 Students with family members with mobility impairments and hearing impairments should arrange seating by filling out the online registration form which will be available the week of February 1, 2017 (a link will be posted here).

 For lost and found items, contact the University Police Department, Van Hoesen Hall, Room C-17, 607-753-4123.